Transfer Student Registration

 Regardless of your academic class, if you want to change your adviser, you may do so at any time.
 During spring semester, try to do so a couple of weeks prior to preregistration, usually late March.

 After the official drop period for a class has ended, the second Tuesday of the course, a student may be excused from the class if illness or other extenuating circumstances are present.
 Students must petition for an excused grade from one of the registrars.
 You must be passing the class at the time you wish to be excused and the petition must include a recommendation from your professor stating such.
 You will be required to state why you want to be excused from the class and to also provide medical documentation, if this is your reason.
 Colorado College does not have a withdraw/passing grade unless the student withdraws from Colorado College.

 Your degree evaluation and transcript can be found on SSB, (Self Service Banner).
 These reports are very valuable to you and your adviser.
-If you have any questions about your report, do not hesitate to check with your adviser or the registrar’s office for answers.
+If you have any questions about your report, do not hesitate to check with your advisor or the registrar’s office for answers.
 Ultimately, you are responsible for your academic progress.
-The registrars have an “open door” policy and its staff is ready to help you reach your academic goals.
+The registrars have an “open door” policy and are happy to advise on general education requirements and course information.

 Students may request official transcripts by following the instructions in the Transcript link in the box at left.
 If you need an unofficial transcript and are on campus, bring your gold card or another form of picture id card, and we will print one for you.